SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: Prompt

 \subsection{Prompt for Cross-document Semantic Bridging}

-To connect information across different documents, we identify semantic relations between topic entities.
-We design a prompt that instructs the LLM to extract entity relationships based on its background knowledge.
+To connect information across different documents, we identify semantic relations between topic entities that are grounded in the input corpus.
+We design a prompt that instructs the LLM to perform corpus-grounded open information extraction over topic entities.
 The detailed prompt template is shown in Figure~\ref{fig:prompt_bridging}.